-Join Garrick Chow for an in-depth discussion in this video Archiving the project, part of Up and Running with SONAR X2.
+Join Garrick Chow for an in-depth discussion in this video Archiving the project, part of Learning SONAR X2.

 All right.…The last thing I'd like to show you here is how to back up your entire project.…Now, earlier, I suggested you create a copy of your…project before you started your mix by choosing File, Save As.…And then saving that new project file in the same…folder as the current project file, but with a different name.…And see, we have 2 project files here, but they're both sharing the audio folder.…And again, the audio files from your project are what take up the most space.…But if you do want to archive your entire project, either to back it up or move…it to another hard drive, you want to make sure to have…an exact copy of both the project file and the audio files.…So to do this we do choose file, save as, but this time just pick another location.…